andrew128/andrew128.github.io/_posts/2021-5-30-ProducerConsumer.md

 During `wait()`, the thread is placed on the condition variable's queue of threads and the mutex is released.
 Once the thread that is waiting is notified by another thread, it reacquires the mutex.

+Note that the thread calling `notify()` doesn't need to acquire the mutex of the waiting thread due to the `notify()` function itself.

 ## Bounded Buffer

 Let's go over the header file for the `Buffer` class.